© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Barforth Bridge is a scheduled monument protected by Historic England under reference 1002322.
 View the official record →

-Barforth Bridge is a stone bridge located in North Yorkshire, England, which dates to the medieval period.
+Barforth Bridge is a stone bridge crossing the River Tees in North Yorkshire, dating from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002322.

 Barforth Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002322.